-Binge-drinking is typically also the precursor to the development of an alcohol use disorder.
+Binge drinking is typically also the precursor to the development of an alcohol use disorder.
+Your body starts to crave the substance, and it’s tempting to continue to drink.
 Moreover, there’s the risk of organ damage after persistent binges.
 Alcoholic hepatitis is an inflammation of the liver that experts trace back to this condition.
 The same’s true for the development of an irregular heartbeat, which can lead to heart failure or stroke.

 Help is at San Antonio Recovery Center

 The easiest way to eliminate these dangers is to stop binging on alcohol.
 However, for many, quitting alcohol without help is challenging, if not impossible.
 When they try to stop drinking, they might experience painful or uncomfortable withdrawal symptoms.
 These can be the norm when you don’t give your body the alcohol it craves.